2018 New England Patriots season: Week 3: at Detroit Lions

-With the loss (their first to Detroit since the 2000 season), the Patriots fell to 1–2 for the first time since the 2012 season.
+With their first loss to Detroit since the 2000 season, the Patriots fell to 1–2 for the first time since the 2012 season and dropped to 0-1 against the NFC North.
 The Lions were able to blanket the Patriots' receivers, stifling the Patriots' offense.
 The Lions had an excellent balanced attack with 159 yards rushing to go along with 255 yards passing from Stafford.
 The Patriots newest acquisition, superstar wide receiver Josh Gordon, was inactive for the game.
 Ironically, the Patriots' last loss to the Lions in 2000 was also Tom Brady's first ever NFL game, where he only appeared in the final seconds and completed one-of-three passes for 6 yards in a 34–9 loss.